endamccarthy/DatingWebsite/README.md

 3. Open your MAMP/WAMP server.
 4. Navigate to local host page (http://localhost:8888).
 5. From there navigate to the **database/** folder and click on **dbSetup.php**.
-6. This should create a new database called dating_website and a new table in the database called users (unless something has gone wrong).
+6. This should create a new database called dating_website and a new table in the database called users (unless something has gone wrong, the username and password used for the db connection in setup.php may need to be changed).
 7. Now navigate back out of the database folder and into the pages folder and click on **register.php** (or just click on the link that appears).
 9. Play around with the functionality.
 10. To look at the database go into phpMyAdmin from the MAMP/WAMP homepage (or http://localhost:8888/phpMyAdmin/?lang=en).